logo

 National Park Service

-They run down some simple tricks in the instance you come across a bear in the wild.
-Move away slowly, and sideways, so you can keep an eye on the bear and not trigger their instincts to chase prey.
+They outline some simple tricks for when you come across a bear in the wild.
+Move away slowly and sideways so you can keep an eye on the bear and not trigger its instincts to chase prey.

-They continue with crucial information about black bears and grizzlies: They climb trees!
-So, trying to evade one of those bears by climbing a tree is less than a great idea.
+They continue with crucial information about black bears and grizzlies: they climb trees!
+So, trying to evade one of those bears by climbing a tree is not a great idea.

 National Park Service

-The best way to let them know you're people is to use your voice since apparently bears DGAF about our opposable thumbs or ability to wave.
-And to note that while extremely intimidating, a standing bear is usually only curious, not threatening.
+The best way to let them know you're human is to use your voice since apparently bears don't care about our opposable thumbs or ability to wave.
+And to note, while extremely intimidating, a standing bear is usually only curious, not threatening.

 National Park Service